BenchCouncil/AI.vs.Clinician/README.md

 **Hardware Requirements**

-The package requires a server with enough RAM for AI model training and a standard computer for analysis.
+The package requires a server for AI model training and a standard computer for analysis.
 The package has been tested on the following systems:

 **（1）Model Training Environment**
 - **RAM:** 62 GB